 What our EV inspector found

 • Tesla in-car estimated range read 462km.
-Actual battery capacity supported 312km of real-world range at 23°C.
+Real-world capacity supported approximately 360km at 23°C — a 25% gap between displayed and usable range.

-• BMS log showed two thermal events in the first 18 months of ownership (likely supercharging in hot weather without conditioning).
+• BMS log showed two thermal events in the first 18 months of ownership (likely repeated Supercharging in hot weather without conditioning).

-• Module imbalance: 18mV spread across the pack — above the 12mV threshold that predicts module failure within 24 months.
+• Module imbalance: 18mV spread across the pack — above the 12mV threshold that predicts module-level issues developing.

 • Body and chassis: clean.
 Panel paint depth all factory.
 No accident repair.